-L'he Observer VOL. XXI, NO. 121 WEDNESDAY, APRIL 13, 1988 the independent newspaper serving Notre Dame and Saint Mary's Hijacked jet in Algeria; about 40 remain aboard Associated Press ALGIERS.
-Algeria--Α hijacked Kuwaiti jumbo jet carrying at least 30 hostages flew from Cyprus to Algeria on Wednesday, but the gunmen denied they would give up the plane.
+ALGIERS, Algeria-A hijacked Kuwaiti jumbo jet carrying at least 30 hostages flew from Cyprus to Algeria on Wednesday, but the gunmen denied they would give up the plane.
 The aircraft touched down at 3:07 a.m. local time (10:07 p.m.
 EDT Tuesday).
-The Boeing 747 left Larnaca, Cyprus after the Shiite Moslem gunmen freed 12 more passengers in what they called a gesture of goodwill.
+Cyprus after the Shiite Moslem gunmen freed 12 more passengers in what they called a gesture of goodwill.
 The hijackers have killed two passengers during the grim nine-day oddysey.
-Akis Fantis, a spokesman for the Cyprus government, told reporters "sources in Algiers" gave assurances that the gunmen would give up the hostages and plane there, but one of the hijackers denied it.
+Akis Fantis, a spokesman for the Cyprus government, told reporters "sources in Algiers" gave assurances that the gunmen would give up the hostages hijackers denied it.
 He said by radio just before takeoff: "We deny what has been reported by radios and by the media that we are ready to hand the plane to anyone.
 We refuse to do that, until martyrdom."
-He did not mention the hostages.
-Police surrounded the brightly lit VIP lounge at Algiers' Houari Boumedienne airport.
-Squads of motorcyle police, normally used as escorts, stood by along with ambulances, fire trucks and police cars.
+He did not mention the hostages. surrounded the Police brightly lit VIP lounge at Algiers' Houari Boumedienne police, normally used as escorts, stood by along with ambulances, fire trucks and police cars.
 Algerian Interior Minister El Hadi Khediri and Information Minister Bachir Rouis were at the airport.
-Three members of Palestine permanent the Liberation Organization mission in Algiers entered the VIP lounge then were spirited into a guarded sideroom.
+Three members of the permanent Palestine Liberation Organization mission in Algiers entered the VIP a guarded sideroom.

 About 40 people, including the six to eight hijackers, remained aboard the Kuwait Airways jet.
 It was commandeered eight days ago on a flight from Bangkok to Kuwait and spent three days at Mashhad, Iran.
 It was subsequently allowed to land at Larnaca because it was running out of fuel.